-It was during that period of time, i.e., while staying on my stepmother's ranch for the summer just before I started my second year in high school that I, as mentioned above, went to the El Rey Club for the first time.
+It was during that period of time, i.e., while staying on my stepmother's ranch for the summer just before I started my second year of high school, that is, the summer between my sophomore and junior years, that I went to the El Rey Club for the first time.
 My stepmother had gone there to see the owner Willie Martello, who she knew in some fashion, and I went along.
 After a brief introduction, Martello set me up to have probably one of the best cheeseburgers I've ever eaten, while he and my stepmother receded to an area in the casino to talk where I couldn't go, me being too young and all.

-Part way into my cheeseburger a really sharp looking dish of a babe probably about 32-35 years old, maybe a little older, hard to judge the teenager I was but loving the cleavage all over, stepped up to the table and without even saying a word pulled out a chair and sat down.
+Part way into my cheeseburger a really sharp looking well made-up dish of a babe maybe 25 years old or so, being hard to judge the teenager I was but loving the cleavage all over, stepped up to the table and without even saying a word pulled out a chair and sat down.
 She lit a cigarette turning her head upwards and in profile blowing the smoke toward the ceiling then turned towards me jerking her head almost like a mechanical robot or the bride of Frankenstein, asked how it was I knew the woman I came in with.
 When I told her she was my stepmother she seemed surprised, blurting out a loud laugh with overtones of being almost startled than anything, saying in a mockingly-sad way, "You poor boy."

 Unknown to both Martello and me my stepmother had reserved a room, and rather than me going back with her like the two of us may have surmised, I was going to spend the night at the El Rey.
 At first, as my stepmother told me some years later, the lady at the registration desk said there were no rooms, saying the place was sold out --- which was easy enough to do since the dump only had six or eight rooms, ten at the most.
 My stepmother quietly slipped a hundred dollar bill on the counter, then a second, then a third, but with no sign of a response forthcoming even after the third, my stepmother started gathering up the bills.
 With that the lady put her hand on top of my stepmother's hand saying she thought she may have a room after all, a guy just called in saying his car broke down out in the middle of the desert and he didn't think he could make it by check in.